jimbateson/jamesbateson.co.uk/src/articles/making-tab-patterns-accessible.md

 <p>Secondaly there is <a href="https://inclusive-components.design/">Inclusive Components from Heydon Pickering</a>.
 I love how thorough the examples are in this book (also available as a physical book).
 Heydon starts by covering the minimum viable experience the component should cover, be that with no CSS/JS, and then enhances with JS to make it fully inclusive.</p></div>

 So now we know the initial issue that was reported and have some examples of how tabs should be marked up and function accessibly, I'm going to run through each point I learned whilst fixing my broken component.
-Note that I've removed/edited some attribute names for brevity.
+Note that I've removed/edited some attribute names/content for brevity.

 ## role="tab"
 From my reading of the issue in the report, this seemed to be the main thing wrong.
 Here is an example of how the markup looked for a tab (this shows the one selected by default when the page loads).